-What Google Wifi does (and why it's cool)
+What Google Wifi does

 - Google Wifi is a home mesh Wi-Fi system that replaces your traditional router and provides seamless, reliable Wi-Fi coverage throughout your home.
-You’ll still need an Internet Service Provider (ISP) and a modem to connect to the internet.
+You still need an Internet Service Provider (ISP) and a modem to connect to the internet.

 - Google Wifi is built on our mesh Wi-Fi technology.
 Once you set up your mesh network, the Google Wifi points create a high-powered connection and work together to make sure your devices stay on the clearest channel with the fastest bandwidth.
 The result is fast Wi-Fi everywhere in your house, not just right next to the router.
-You can even roam throughout the house while on a video call or while streaming a movie without the signal dropping.
+You can even roam throughout the house while on a video call or stream a movie without the signal dropping.

-Requirements: What you need to use Google Wifi
+What you need

 - A Google Account

-Note: We strongly recommend purchasing Google Wifi from the country where you'll be using it.
-Since wireless regulations vary by country, you may experience compatibility issues if you move your Wifi device(s) to a different country and Google will be unable to offer support.
-If you're setting up a mesh network, we recommend purchasing all of your Wifi points in the same country.
+Note: It is strongly recommended you purchase Google Wifi from the country where you'll be using it.
+Since wireless regulations vary by country, you might experience performance or regulator violation issues if you move your Wifi device(s) to a different country and Google will be unable to offer support.

 Frequently asked questions